Best Boilie Recipes.

 - Sting oil

-Although this was a great bait we felt that if we had complete control over the rolling process and sourcing of additives we could make it even better.
-We were given some sound advice from Rob Farrant who was fishing at the time with a basic recipe and a recommendation to source ingredients from Quality Baits.
+Although this was a great bait we felt that if we had complete control over the rolling process and sourcing of base mix ingredients for our boilies we could make it even better.
+We were given some sound advice from Rob Farrant who was fishing at the time with a basic recipe and a recommendation to source base mix ingredients for boilies from Quality Baits.
 We also read up on Martin Clarkes recipes contained in his book and adapted some of his recipes to suit what we thought would work for us.
 We sourced the required bait ingredients and bought trays of eggs from the local butchers and invested in an air powered boile making sausage gun together with a small compressor.
 There was no stopping us now!

 Here's the first recipe which was absolutely superb and at the time worked out at £3.50 a kilo.